cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 Download the [corpus8k.wav]() to the `corpus` directory.
 You only need it if you want to try training the network.
 Note that training the network takes weeks, but you can try it anyhow.

+The pre-trained model was trained on 48 kHz corpus.

-If you want a better quality corpus, in 48k sample rate, there is [corpus.wav](https://drive.google.com/file/d/0B7ED5AY6wP1Cd1prV0N6SGhxZ0E/view?usp=sharing) also.
+If you want the better quality corpus, in 48k sample rate, there is [corpus.wav](https://drive.google.com/file/d/0B7ED5AY6wP1Cd1prV0N6SGhxZ0E/view?usp=sharing) also.
 Note that training that requires several months.
 It's also quite large, almost 1 GB.

 The `corpus` directory contains two files (after you downloaded the `corpus.wav`):